-In the southern part of Veneto, lying in the Po Valley, the Province of Rovigo is mostly occupied by Polesine and crossed by two remarkable rivers: the Po and the Adige.
+In the southern part of Veneto, lying within the Po Valley, the Province of Rovigo is mostly occupied by the Polesine area, and crossed by two remarkable rivers: the Po and the Adige.

-Following the gentle flow of these rivers it is possible to start a characteristic and unusual trip through woods, old towns and the sound traditions of the local people.
+Following, the gentle flow of these rivers it is possible to begin a characteristic and unusual trip through woods, old towns and the sound traditions of the local people.

 It is an exceptional land where a dense network of canals, drainage units, reclaimed lands and geometric plantations coexist with nature.
-An unreal world where absolute silence is only interrupted by the cry of birds or by the calm noise of the Po river; a mysterious landscape, made of water and land, hard to differentiate when the fog closes in.
-It is a valuable example of how mankind, through effort, sweat and love can coexist with a difficult land , without disturbing its balance.
+An unreal world, absolute silence is only interrupted by the cry of birds or by the calm noise of the Po; a mysterious landscape, it is difficult to differentiate when the fog closes in.
+It is a valuable example of how mankind - through effort, sweat and love - can coexist with a difficult land without disturbing its balance.

-The Po Delta is situated on the coast of the Adriatic Sea; it is a little known land to be explored, in order to discover the hidden corners of this soft and captivating landscape where woods, pine forests, oasis and cane fields, coexist with history and art.
+The Po River Delta is situated on the coast of the Adriatic Sea; it is a little-known land to be explored; discover the hidden corners of this soft and captivating landscape where woods, pinewoods, oasis and cane fields coexist with history and art.